What is the Purpose of a Website?

 How to Create a Website For Your Business

 The truth is that we as a design firm will never know as much about a customer’s business as the customer does.

 The good news is we don’t have to.

 What we do instead is work with our customers to identify the major user types visiting the site, clarify what their needs are and make sure the site’s structure and design speak to those needs.

 You might be asking yourself, “Hey!
-I thought you were a ‘web designer, really ’ but you function”spoken much about design.
+I thought you were a ‘web designer, but you haven’t spoken much about design.
 Why is that?”

 Well, when it comes to website design “Design follows content structure.”

-The design is just a way to facilitate the consumption and interaction with the content.
+The design is just a way to facilitate consumption and interaction with the content.